Kanawha Falls

-Kanawha Falls is a waterfall on the Kanawha River in West Virginia that has been a barrier to fish movement for more than 1 million years.
+Kanawha Falls is a waterfall on the Kanawha River in the U.S. state of West Virginia that has been a barrier to fish movement for more than 1 million years.

 The waterfall is formed by a diagonal sandstone ledge across the river about 1 mile downstream from the confluence of the New and Gauley rivers.
 It is 24 ft high.

 A low concrete overflow dam built in 1920 along the crest of the falls directs part of the flow to an electric generating plant on the western (right) bank of the river at the community of Glen Ferris.
 The plant was rehabilitated beginning in 2010 and fully returned to operation in 2012.
 The community of Gauley Bridge is 2 mi upstream from Glen Ferris along U.S. Route 60.
 On the eastern (left) bank, a community named Kanawha Falls is about 0.6 mi downstream.

 Kanawha Falls is the upstream limit of several fish species that broadly inhabit the Ohio River watershed.

 Above the waterfall, the watershed has fewer fish species overall, a relatively high number of species found nowhere else in the world, and nearly as many non-native species as natives.